-The Authority produces a five-year financial plan that takes into account Revenue, Capital, Reserves and Prudential Borrowing forecasts.
-The Medium Term Financial Plan 2019/20 to 2023-24 and Budget Resolution can be found on the MFRA website - Finance and Accounts which was agreed at the Authority Budget meeting on 28th February 2019.
+The Authority's five-year financial plan takes into account Revenue, Capital, Reserves and Prudential Borrowing forecasts.
+The Medium Term Financial Plan 2020/21 to 2024-25 and Budget Resolution agreed at the Authority Budget meeting on 27th February 2020, can be found on the MFRA website - Finance and Accounts..